-23. Add Section 703.7 to the IPC to read:

-703.7 Tracer wire.
+- 25. Add Section 703.7 to the IPC to read: - 703.7 Tracer wire.
 Nonmetallic sanitary sewer piping that discharges to public systems shall be locatable.
 An insulated copper tracer wire, 18 AWG minimum in size and suitable for direct burial or an equivalent product, shall be utilized.
 The wire shall be installed in the same trench as the sewer within 12 inches (305 mm) of the pipe and shall be installed to within five feet (1524 mm) of the building wall to the point where the building sewer intersects with the public system.
-At a minimum, one end of the wire shall terminate above grade in an accessible location that is resistant to physical damage, such as with a cleanout or at the building wall.

-24. Delete the exception for Section 705.10.2 of the IPC.

-25. Change Section 1003.3.2 of the IPC to read:
+At a minimum, one end of the wire shall terminate above grade in an accessible location that is resistant to physical damage, such as with a cleanout or at the building wall. - 26.
+Delete the exception for Section 705.10.2 of the IPC. - 27.
+Add Section 717 Relining Building Sewers and Building Drains to the IPC. - 28.
+Add Sections 717.1 through 717.10, including subsections, to the IPC to read: - 717.1 General.
+This section shall govern the relining of existing building sewers and building drainage piping. - 717.2 Applicability.
+The relining of existing building sewer and building drainage piping shall be limited to gravity drainage piping, 4 inches (102 mm) in diameter and larger.
+The relined piping shall be of the same nominal size as the existing piping. - 717.3 Pre-installation requirements.
+Prior to commencement of the relining installation, the existing piping sections to be relined shall be descaled and cleaned.
+After the cleaning process has occurred and water has been flushed through the system, the piping shall be inspected internally by a recorded video camera survey.